 \begin{example} Let $\F_{1}$, $\F_{2}$, and $\F_{3}$ be three uniform distributions on the hypersphere $\mathcal{S}=\{x\in\R^{200}:\|x\|_{\ell_2}\le r_{2}\}$, hypercube $\mathcal{C}=\{x\in\R^{200}:|x_i|\le1\}$ and the $\ell_1$ ball $\mathcal{B}=\{x\in\R^{200}:\|x\|_{\ell_1}\le r_{1}\}$, respectively, where $r_{1}$ and $r_{2}$ are such that the volumes of $\mathcal{B},\mathcal{C}$ and $\mathcal{S}$ are equal.
 Here we have $\Zvec_{21},\Zvec_{22},\ldots,\Zvec_{40}\stackrel{iid}{\sim}F_1$, $\Zvec_{1},\Zvec_{2},\ldots,\Zvec_{20}\stackrel{iid}{\sim}F_2$ and $\Zvec_{41},\Zvec_{42},\ldots,\Zvec_{60}\stackrel{iid}{\sim}F_3$. \end{example}

-\begin{example} $\Zvec_{1},\ldots,\Zvec_{20} \sim \mathrm{MGSN}(d=200,p=0.2,\mathbf{0}_{200}, \mathbf{I}_{200})$ \citep[see][]{Kundu2017}, $\Zvec_{21},\ldots,\Zvec_{40} \sim \mathcal{N}(\mathbf{0}_{200},\mathbf{I}_{200})$, and $\Zvec_{41},\ldots,\Zvec_{60} \sim \mathbb{T}_{200}(3)$, the $200$-dimensional standard $t$ distribution with $3$ degrees of freedom. \end{example}
+\begin{example} $\Zvec_{1},\ldots,\Zvec_{20} \sim \mathrm{MGSN}(d=200,p=0.2,\mathbf{0}_{200}, \mathbf{I}_{200})$ \citep[see][]{Kundu2017}, $\Zvec_{21}$ $,\ldots,\Zvec_{40} \sim \mathcal{N}(\mathbf{0}_{200},\mathbf{I}_{200})$, and $\Zvec_{41},\ldots,\Zvec_{60} \sim \mathbb{T}_{200}(3)$, the $200$-dimensional standard $t$ distribution with $3$ degrees of freedom. \end{example}

 For each of these examples, we carried out our experiment 500 times.
-The bar diagrams in Figure 7 show the distribution of the detected change-points by different methods.
+The bar diagrams in Figure \ref{fig:multi_ex13} show the distribution of the detected change-points by different methods.
 Note that NNG and MST, could not be used for multiple change-point detection.
-So, along with our proposed methods, here we report the results for JM and KCPA only.
+So, along with our proposed methods, here we report the results for MJ and KCPA only.

-Figure 7 shows that JM had the best performance in detecting location shifts in Example 13.
+Figure \ref{fig:multi_ex13} shows that MJ had the best performance in detecting location shifts in Example \ref{exa:11}.
 Here, all competing methods successfully detected the change-point at $\tau=20$ in almost all occasions.
-But JM had a higher success rate in detecting the relatively smaller shift at $\tau=40$.
+But MJ had a higher success rate in detecting the relatively smaller shift at $\tau=40$.

-In Example 14, our proposed methods outperformed JM and KCPA in detecting the scale changes.
+In Example \ref{exa:12}, our proposed methods outperformed MJ and KCPA in detecting the scale changes.
 KCPA could not detect the change at $\tau=45$ even on a single occasion.
-The performance of JM was even poorer.
-In Example 15, JM and KCPA performed poorly, but our proposed methods had excellent performance.
-Among them, BG-$\ell_1$ and BG-exp had an edge.
+The performance of MJ was even poorer.
+In Example \ref{exa:13}, MJ and KCPA performed poorly, but our proposed methods had excellent performance.
+Among them, Proposed-$\ell_1$ and Proposed-exp had an edge.

-The final example (Example 16) was a difficult one.
-The distance convergence results discussed in the previous sections do not hold for the multivariate $t$ distribution.
-We included this example to see how the proposed methods perform when the conditions of Theorems 2-5 fail to hold.
-Here, all three proposed methods had similar performance, and they performed much better than JM and KCPA.
+The distance convergence results discussed in Section \ref{sec:hd-behaviour} do not hold for the multivariate $t$ distribution considered in Example \ref{exa:14}.
+We included this example to see how the proposed methods perform when the conditions of Theorems \ref{thm:HDLSS-consistency}-\ref{thm:sparse2} fail to hold.
+Here, all three proposed methods had similar performance, and they performed much better than MJ and KCPA.